softlayer/softlayer-python/README.md

 ## Code Organization

-Below is the basic spread for our directory---not including `node_modules` (Grunt), `_site` (Jekyll), or any directories made for one-off projects.
+Below is the basic spread for our directory (not including `node_modules` for Grunt, `_site` for Jekyll, or any directories made for one-off projects).

 <pre>
 ├─ _includes/
-│  ├─ docs/
+│   ├─ content/
 │   ├─ handlers/
 │   └─ partials/
 ├─ _layout/
 ├─ assets/
 │   ├─ css/
 │   ├─ images/
-│  └─ js/
+│   ├─ js/
 │   └─ packages/
 ├─ less/
 ├─ plugins/